elad425/youtube_part1/README.md

 This repository contains the source code for a YouTube-like Android application.
 The app allows users to view a list of videos, search for videos, and add new videos.
 It includes functionalities like user authentication, video display, and a bottom navigation menu and much more.

+**Note:** This app is designed only for the English language.
+For the best experience, users should set their phone's language to English.

 ## Table of Contents
 - [Overview](#overview)
 - [Features](#features)